Child Lake 164A

 Child Lake 164A is an Indian reserve of the Beaver First Nation in Alberta, located within Mackenzie County.
-It is 32 kilometers northwest of Fort Vermilion.
+It is 32 kilometres northwest of Fort Vermilion.
 The reserve takes its name from a nearby lake where a child once drowned.

 Geography

 The locality of Eleske is on the Child Lake 164A reserve.

 Demographics

 In the 2016 Canadian Census, Child Lake 164A recorded a population of 216 living in 62 of its 62 total private dwellings.